-Films or series which feature anti-constitutional or unlawful content or which are focused on pornography or the glorification of violence or which openly, seriously and inappropriately violate religious feelings are not eligible for funding.
-It is up to the FFA managing board to decide whether the conditions of this provision are met.
+Grants may not be awarded if the film or series features anti-constitutional or unlawful content.
+The same applies to films or series which, taking into account the dramaturgical structure, script, design, the actors' performance, animation, camera work or editing, are overall of poor quality.
+Nor may films or series which are focused on pornography or the glorification of violence or which openly violate religious feelings in an inappropriate way be eligible for funding.
+It is up to the FFA managing board to decide whether the prerequisites for denying grants are met.